 - Do not make the dough too dry, or your noodles will be tough.
 You want light and soft noodles.

 - The more you boil the ham, the tastier the broth is.
-Remember always try the broth and correct seasoning, adding salt and pepper.
+Remember always to try the broth and correct seasoning, adding salt and pepper.

 - Try cutting all your veggies roughly the same size.
 They look better this way and cook more evenly.